Parika23/ClearFlag/README.md

 ## Why this project exists

-ClearFlag was built to demonstrate the same architectural pattern — validation → rule-based detection → ML/AI-assisted reasoning → human-reviewed output — applied to a fraud/KYC domain, deliberately mirroring the service-layer structure used in my other project, [FlowState](#), for consistency across a portfolio.
-It touches AI/LLM integration, applied ML, and banking/fintech risk concepts in one small, explainable, honestly-scoped app.
+ClearFlag was built to demonstrate the same architectural pattern — validation → rule-based detection → ML/AI-assisted reasoning → human reviewed output — applied to a fraud/KYC domain, deliberately mirroring the service layer structure used in my other project, [FlowState](#), for consistency across a portfolio.
+It touches AI/LLM integration, applied ML, and banking/fintech risk concepts in one small, explainable, honestly scoped app.